Devetak/DiscoDiff.jl/README.md

 \end{cases}
 $$

-We also implement a differentiable version of the the sign function defined as:
+We also implement a differentiable version of the sign function defined as:

 $$
 sign(x) = \begin{cases}